AlexanderObolonkov/AlexanderObolonkov/README.md

 ### Hi there 👋, I'm Aleksandr

-## I'm looking for a job as a backend developer.
+## Developing as a software engineer, looking for a job as a backend developer.
-- 💪 I like to write code
+- I like to write code
-- 🥅 I am constantly learning new things
+- I am constantly learning new things
-- 👨‍🎓 Currently I am a student of Saint-Petersburg State University of Aerospace Instrumentation
+- Currently I am a student of Saint-Petersburg State University of Aerospace Instrumentation

 ### Connect with me:
 [<img align="left" alt="AleksandObolonkov | VK" width="25px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/vk.svg" />][vk]